WOMEN'S STUDIES NEWSLETTER SPRING 2013

 Application Deadline - February 1st

-The Women's Studies Program offers a variety of undergraduate scholarships and one graduate scholarship of different amounts.
-In order for a student to receive a scholarship from the Women's Studies Program, the student is required to complete a scholarship application, provide a brief essay (not more than 500 words) explaining the applicant's interest and involvement in matters particularly relevant to women's lives, two (2) letters of recommendation and a brief written summary of extracurricular activities such as honors, achievements, memberships, scholastic awards and professional accomplishments.
+The Women's & Gender Studies offers a variety of undergraduate scholarships and one graduate scholarship of different amounts.
+In order for a student to receive a scholarship from the Women's & Gender Studies, the student is required to complete a scholarship application, provide a brief essay (not more than 500 words) explaining the applicant's interest and involvement in matters particularly relevant to women's lives, two (2) letters of recommendation and a brief written summary of extracurricular activities such as honors, achievements, memberships, scholastic awards and professional accomplishments.
 Read more...

 IN ADDITION TO YOUR APPLICATION, you must have on file at TTU: